-Electricity Repair category 2 Notes The electrical installation has been upgraded in the past however aspects are of a slightly older style.
-The circuit breaker was fitted a number of years ago while the provision of power points in certain rooms is limited.
-Sockets and switches are also of an older style.
+Electricity

+Repair category 2

+Notes Aspects of the electrical installation are of a slightly older style.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Upgrading should be anticipated and budgeted for.
+Some upgrading should be anticipated and budgeted for.